Best Plant Milk for Hot Chocolate: Rich & Creamy (2026)

 Can I make hot chocolate with unsweetened plant milk?

-Absolutely!
+Yes!
 Unsweetened plant milk gives you more control over sweetness.
-Just add your preferred sweetener (sugar, maple syrup, agave, or honey for non-vegans) to taste.
+Just add your preferred sweetener (sugar, maple syrup, or agave) to taste when making the hot chocolate.

 Why does my hot chocolate separate or look grainy?